ColonParenColon/Enwrinkled_Kontaalen_Armada/README.md

   Yobegregor:
     -Given a bit more shred, enough to make it deadlier to heavies.
-      -Will still nead an Abrundonell or Tradnios to tear down capital armor, but those are frontline so who cares.
+    -Will still need an Abrundonell or Tradnios to tear down capital armor, but those are frontline so who cares.

   Untresnafol:
     -Ate a Soul Warden and now launches nukes. :3

 ***********************

+## TO-DO
+-Fix Ekudon Magshock Cannons visuals (bring back the cone!)
+-Give Tollys something real.
+-Either get the reyden to focus on backline (and do less overall damage) or find a different niche (maybe missiles)
+-Switch Hakurr gun with a close range ant-armour weapon (Fauss covers the AoE field, so now lights are missing an anti-armour)
+-Weaken Dauwns (Somehow they eat armour faster now despite reducing the rate.
+Probably some weird interaction with vulnerability)
+-Rework Jippers maybe.
+The PD clog is cool, but Kontaal just doesn't have the missiles or drone output for it to feel useful.
+    --Maybe a capture drone?
+Some sort of 0 range ECM beam type thing.
+Just need to figure out how that actually works.
+-Maybe add turrets?
+-Jeren update.
+If you mine the rocks to make ships, it stands to reason you can mine the ships too.
+-Do the same thing to the Vaalkorei, I'm thinking Harriers with plasma guns, Super-ECM Kingfishers, PD-able Magpie bombs, and an unchanged Corvus.
+-Add actual database entries.
+-Try to learn modeling to make them more visually distinct (or, maybe just to turn it into its own faction, but that sounds like a lot of work for a joke).